pogata0210/java-shoppingcart/README.md

 * Shopkeeper interface for shopkeeper to add, edit, remove products from the list, view orders from customers, update suppliers

 * Admin interface to update user accounts for the shopkeepers.
 This system does not need to work with individual user accounts (although that would a great stretch goal).

+## Notes
+* the system must implement full unit testing
+* the system must include swagger documentation
+* the system must use Java, Spring, Maven for the back end - for the front end, your choice
+* the system must include some form of authentication
+* the system must include at least 5 tables, at least 1 many to many relationship, at least 1 many to one relationship, and at least 4 front end screens.